winglang/playground/apps/tour/src/tutorials/main/07-tutorial.md

 # Congrats!
 You’re one of us now 🎉

-You can continute learning Wing using one of these resources.
+You can continue learning Wing using one of these resources.
 #### Interactive Tutorials

 [Learn about Bucket](/bucket)